 Before we move on to the details of her kit, here are a few things you should know:

 Unlike other mages, Cassiopeia doesn’t rely on burst damage.
 She has a high amount of DPS as her E ability cooldown is very low, making her a valuable asset in extended team fights.
 She is also very fast when she can hit her Q ability, allowing her to get out of tricky situations or chase down a champion.

 Cassiopeia has been part of the game for a long time now with her build changing a lot over the years.
 Her unique playstyle has given birth to many interesting builds over the years.
-In season 13, Cassiopeia builds try to maximize her E usage with her Q and W ability acting as supporting abilities.
-This is why her builds are reliant on high AP and CD reduction items.
+Season 13 Cassiopeia builds try to maximize her E usage with her Q and W ability acting as supporting

 Is Building AP On Cassiopeia Worth It?